 Going “green” by becoming ecologically and environmentally responsible is an excellent practice that does not always have to cost your organization money.
 In many cases, it can actually save money.
-A number of industries have begun reclaiming or recycling used oil because it makes good business sense.
+A number of industries have begun reclaiming, recycling or even regenerating oil because it makes good business sense.
 These include automotive manufacturers, steel mills, paper mills, sugar mills, process plants and power generation plants.

-Unfortunately, some companies do not reclaim or recycle used oil because they think they don’t have the time to devote to these programs.
+Unfortunately, some companies do not reclaim, recycle or regenerate used oil because they think they don’t have the time or budget to devote to these programs.
 The engineering/reliability managers of these plants are often so busy managing the day-to-day processes that little or no attention is paid to the total lubricant life cycle, which in most instances would make their process more reliable and less expensive to maintain.
 In the case of oil regeneration, they may even be able to extend the service life of oil indifinitely, which also improves machine service life by maintaining oil at high levels of cleanliness.

-Reclaiming and recycling used oil offers many benefits, such as increased machine reliability, considerable cost savings on oils, less time spent on oil change-outs, reduced environmental contamination and decreased waste disposal costs.
-Re-refining used oil requires about one-third the energy of refining crude oil to lubricant quality.
-Also, consider that it takes 42 gallons of crude oil but only one gallon of used oil to produce 2½ quarts of new, high-quality lubricating oil.
+Reclaiming or regenerating oil offers many benefits, such as increased machine reliability, considerable cost savings on oils, less time spent on oil change-outs, reduced environmental contamination and decreased waste disposal costs.

 Keep in mind that if the oil is removed from the plant and reclaimed at an offsite location, the potential for cross-contamination increases tremendously.
 In addition, if an oil spill or accident occurs during transport to the facility, the owner of the oil is liable.